WMK15/simulation_of_life/README.md

 # Simulation of Life

-An extension the Game of Life simulation to make it more interesting.
+An extension to the Game of Life simulation to make it more interesting.

 - DUE DATE: 01/03/2024
 - AUTHORS: Waseef Khan, Izzie Yip